cyrilou242/cyrilou242.github.io/_posts/2024-09-08-cs50-game-with-libgdx-0-pong.markdown

   Returns true if the key is pressed.
 It allows us to receive inputs from the keyboard for our game.
 - `Gdx.app.exit()`
   Terminates the application upon execution.
-- We add a way to quit the game via user input, using the two functions discussed above:
+- We add a way to quit the game via user input, using the two functions above:
   ```java
   if (Gdx.input.isKeyPressed(Keys.ESCAPE)) {
     Gdx.app.exit();